 The evolving landscape of healthcare is placing increased and rapidly-changing demands on providers.
 Aging populations; increases in the number of patients with chronic conditions; recent government changes; advances in medical technology; more informed, digital consumers and changes in intrapersonal connections all drive demand for healthcare services and impact the need for skilled healthcare providers.
-According to the U.S. Bureau of Labor Statistics, “employment of healthcare occupations is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations, adding about 2.4 million new jobs”.
+According to the U.S. Bureau of Labor Statistics, “employment of healthcare occupations is projected to grow 13 percent from 2021 to 2031, much faster than the average for all occupations, adding about 2 million new jobs over the decade”.

 Have you ever considered a career in healthcare?
 To help determine if a healthcare career is right for you, this lesson will examine the following aspects of the healthcare industry: